vedala/kalyanv_blog/_drafts/2019-06-10-using-postgresql-with-python-on-aws-lambda.md

 $ mkdir pypg_lambda
 ```

-In the directory, create the lambda script:
+In the directory, create a file to hold your lambda script:

 ```
 $ cd pypg_lambda